ArmaghanSarvar/STAT545B-Assignments/README.md

-# STAT545B-Assignments
-This Repo includes the Assignments of the STAT 545B Course
+This repository is made for my Assignments for the UBC STAT 545B course 💻

+### The files in this project:

+## Assignment B-1 Folder: